 Our very positive working relationships with our independent and in-house services ensures that our residents receive the service they need at all times.
-An example of this was the commendable reaction of our staff to ensure continuation of services in the treacherous snowy conditions.
-Street Scene were also able to source 4X4 vehicles which enabled our staff to continue to provide Home care in those areas which were badly affected.

-- Support the implementation of the national safeguarding standards and development of a training programme which aligns to the competency groups within the national training framework. - Further improve the digital skills of our workforce. - Develop and Chair the North Wales Local Family Justice Board Training sub-group. - Continue to support the We Care Campaign and the work around recruitment and retention of social care staff. - We will remain committed to supporting the 'mwy na geiriau' strategic framework by ensuring we are able to offer training and resources bilingually when required. - Support staff and students with a pathway into Social Work and Occupational therapy. - Maintain a high standard of available training opportunities for our social care workforce, including carers and the independent sector. - Continue to deliver the Health & Social Care Core Level 2 and 3 Practice qualifications via our assessment centre, providing necessary qualifications for our support staff working in Adult services.
-We will roll out a programme of training on Positive Behaviour Techniques (RESPECT) across our Learning Disability Services via four inhouse qualified and accredited staff.
-We will continue to work with universities and support trainee Social Workers through their 3-year traineeship and offer help to our Occupational Therapy staff undertaking their traineeship. - We will continue to support both social work qualifying training and post-qualifying training in Wales, including the First 3 Years Framework requirements for all post-qualifying Social Workers new into roles. - Social Services continue to increase in-house provision across the various categories of care.
+- Support the implementation of the national safeguarding standards and development of a training programme which aligns to the competency groups within the national training framework. - Further improve the digital skills of our workforce. - Develop and Chair the North Wales Local Family Justice Board Training sub-group. - Continue to support the We Care Campaign and the work around recruitment and retention of social care staff. - We will remain committed to supporting the 'mwy na geiriau' strategic framework by ensuring we are able to offer training and resources bilingually when required. - Support staff and students with a pathway into Social Work and Occupational therapy. - Maintain a high standard of available training opportunities for our social care workforce, including carers and the independent sector. - Continue to deliver the Health & Social Care Core Level 2 and 3 Practice qualifications via our assessment centre, providing necessary qualifications for our support staff working in adult services.
+We will roll out a programme of training on Positive Behaviour Techniques (RESPECT) across our Learning Disability Services via four in-house qualified and accredited staff.
+We will continue to work with universities and support trainee social workers through their 3 year traineeship and offer help to our occupational therapy staff undertaking their traineeship. - We will continue to support both social work qualifying training and post qualifying training in Wales, including the First 3 Years Framework requirements for all post-qualifying Social Workers new into roles. - Social Services continue to increase in-house provision across the various categories of care.

-b) Our Financial Resources and How we Plan for the Future
+b) Our Financial Resources and How We Plan Our Future